gaphor/presentations/state-of-python-in-gnome-2025/presentation.md

 * Better type support

-* A local documentation browser for all GI libraries on your system?

 ::: notes
 Arjan: PyGObject has been stable and used for years.
 That's not going to change.